 By agreement dated January 1, 2002, the Authority entered into a management agreement with SMG, a Pennsylvania general partnership, to provide management services for the Convention Center.
-A subsequent agreement with SMG was entered into for a term running from January 1, 2011 to December 31, 2015.
-In August 2015, the Authority Board approved a new agreement with SMG effective January 1, 2016 and remaining through December 31, 2020.
-SMG is paid a fixed fee as base compensation for providing the management services, increased annually by the percentage increase in the CPI and capped at 3%.
+Subsequent agreements with SMG have been approved by the Board, with the current agreement expiring December 31, 2020.
+SMG is paid a fixed fee as base compensation for providing the management services, increased annually by the percentage increase in the CPI, capped at 3%.
 SMG may be entitled to an annual incentive fee based on the adjusted gross income in excess of the average of the adjusted gross income for the prior three years.
 The incentive fee is capped at 20% of total fees payable.

 The Convention Center generates revenue through rental contracts and various ancillary services charged directly to the customer.
-The largest component of ancillary services is food and beverage (F & B), which generated 43.8% of the Center's revenue in 2017.
-The

-Authority entered into a contract with Levy Premium Food Service L.P.
-(Levy) on June 1, 2003 and again on January 1, 2011 to manage the F & B services at the Convention Center.
-A First Amendment to the Food/Beverage Agreement was signed September 12, 2013, extending the term of the agreement to December 31, 2016 with a two-year renewal option.
-On October 21, 2016, the Authority Board approved the two-year extension through December 31, 2018.
-Levy earns a fee based on 2% of F & B gross receipts up to \$3 million, 4% from \$3 - \$5 million, 6% over \$5 million, and a fee based on 3% of F & B profit.
-Total fees are capped at \$250,000, with a CPI increase capped at 4%.
+The largest component of ancillary services is food and beverage (F & B), which generated 53% of the Center's revenue in 2018.
+The Authority entered into a contract with Levy Premium Food Service L.P.
+(Levy) on June 1, 2003.
+Over the years, the Board has approved amendments and agreements for Levy to continue to manage the F & B services at the Convention Center.
+On July 12, 2018, the Board authorized an extension of the agreement for five years through December 31, 2023.
+Levy earns a fee of 2% of F & B gross receipts up to \$3 million, 4% of the gross receipts from \$3 - \$5 million, 6% over \$5 million, and a fee based on 3% of F & B profit.
+Total fees are capped at \$250,000, with a CPI increase that is capped at 4%.